 Wilmington Brace- They’re designed to properly align the spine in the brace and are constructed to fit a kid’s frame.
 They incorporate unique shaping and padding.
 Each kid’s brace is custom molded to fit, and it closes in the front.

 Alternatives to Bracing

 Through a combination of specific exercises performed while wearing the ScoliSMART™ Scoliosis Activity Suit, kids can retrain their muscle memory to align and stabilize their posture.
-Addressing this underlying neurological dysfunction ultimately treats the curvature more effectively than a brace.
-To set young patients on a path toward long-term improvement, ScoliSMART offers a Scoliosis BootCamp for kids with advanced curves as well as a Small Curve Camp for early intervention.
+Addressing this underlying neurological discoordination ultimately treats the curvature more effectively than a brace.
+To set young patients on a path toward long-term improvement, ScoliSMART offers a Scoliosis BootCamp for kids with advanced curves as well as a Small Curve Camp for early intervention physical therapy.

 The doctors of ScoliSMART published their first “end-of-growth and skeletal maturity” success rate study in January of 2017.
 The retrospective study included patients who started the ScoliSMART program only at Risser 0-1 and reached skeletal maturity (Risser 5) with the curvature LESS than 50° (surgical fusion threshold).
 The results were remarkable.
 While the Bracing Adolescent Idiopathic Scoliosis Treatment study published in 2014 boasted a 72% success rate after two years of data collection, it did not account for the 27% of patients who dropped out of treatment during that time.
 Thus artificially elevating the success rate.

 In contrast, the ScoliSMART success rate was an incredible 97.3% over 2.5 years, with only a 13% patient dropout rate.
 Both studies were conducted under Scoliosis Research Society guidelines, thus making the result comparable.
 The statistical data favored the ScoliSMART approach over scoliosis bracing in success rate and patient dropout over a more extended period.